Housing Authority of Bowling Green

 No cost to employers Participants are fully subsidized during their work experience placement.

-Open to TANF recipients Program serves individuals receiving TANF benefits across 10 Kentucky counties.
+Open to KTAP recipients Serves individuals receiving KTAP benefits across 10 Kentucky counties.

 Wraparound support Childcare, transportation, case management, and more included.